 Physiotherapy Vs. Physical Therapy

 While some medical professionals use the term physiotherapy and physical therapy synonymously, others claim that physiotherapy incorporates small unique differences such as more hands-on manual therapy.
-While Physical therapy incorporates more exercise-based health approaches.
+Some believe that physical therapy incorporates more exercise-based health approaches.

 Like a physical therapist, a physiotherapist works on the treatment of injury, disease, and disorders through the use of physical methods.
 These physical methods include exercise, massages, movement and manipulation of the trouble area, and other various treatments such as medication and surgery.